nniiicc/LIS-570-Au2020/Asg-1.md

 ### Draft Grading Rubric
 Grading for a draft is based on completion of the following requirements (e.g. you will get full points if all three components are presented in the draft):

 - **Topic (3 pts):** Did the student explain their research topic and its scope?
-Did they provide an overview of what they about the topic or background information?
+Did they provide an overview of the topic or background information?
 - **Relevance and Audience (4 pts):** Are the stakeholders identified and did the student justify why this topic is relevant?
 - **Research question(s) (3 pts):** Are there two research questions explicitly stated in the draft?
 Are the research questions open-ended and answerable by gathering and analyzing data.